-The Organization is organized as an Idaho nonprofit corporation and has been recognized by the Internal Revenue Service (IRS) as exempt from federal income taxes under Section 501(c)(3), qualify for the charitable contribution deduction under Sections 170(b)(1)(A)(vi), and have been determined not to be private foundations under Sections 509(a)(1), respectively.
+The Organization is organized as an Idaho nonprofit corporation and has been recognized by the Internal Revenue Service (IRS) as exempt from federal income taxes under Section 501(c)(3), qualifies for the charitable contribution deduction under Section 170(b)(1)(A)(vi), and has been determined not to be a private foundation under Section 509(a)(1).
 The Organization is annually required to file a Return of Organization Exempt from Income Tax (Form 990) with the IRS.
-In addition, the entities are subject to income tax on net income that is derived from business activities that are unrelated to their exempt purposes.
-Management has determined that the Organization is subject to unrelated business income tax and will file an Exempt Organization Business Income Tax Return (Form 990-T) with the IRS for the year ended April 30, 2020.
+In addition, the entity is subject to income tax on net income that is derived from business activities that are unrelated to their exempt purposes.
+Management has determined that the Organization is subject to unrelated business income tax and will file an Exempt Organization Business Income Tax Return (Form 990-T) with the IRS for the year ended April 30, 2021 which included rental income from the tenant lease.